Land value tax: Tax incidence

+Therefore, consumer prices do not respond to the tax if the quantity supply is fixed $S'(p) = 0$ and $D'(q) \neq 0$.

 Practical issues

 Assessment/appraisal

 Levying an LVT requires an assessment and a title register.
 In a 1796 United States Supreme Court opinion, Justice William Paterson said that leaving the valuation process up to assessors would cause bureaucratic complexities, as well as non-uniform procedures.
 Murray Rothbard later raised similar concerns, claiming that no government can fairly assess value, which can be determined only by a free market.

 Compared to modern property tax assessments, land valuations involve fewer variables and have smoother gradients than valuations that include improvements.
-This is due to variation of building design and quality.
+This is due to variations in building design and quality.
 Modern statistical techniques have improved the process; in the 1960s and 1970s, multivariate analysis was introduced as an assessment tool.
 Usually, such a valuation process begins with a measurement of the most and least valuable land within the taxation area.
 A few sites of intermediate value are then identified and used as "landmark" values.
 Other values are interpolated between the landmark values.
 The data is then collated in a database, "smoothed" and mapped using a geographic information system (GIS).
-Thus, even if the initial valuation is difficult, once the system is in use, successive valuations become easier.
+Thus, even if the initial valuation is difficult, successive valuations become easier once the system is in use.

 Revenue

-In this case, land is taxed at 100% of its value, eliminating the landowner surplus completely.
+In this case, land is taxed at 100% of its value, eliminating the landowner surplus.
 The ownership of land becomes worthless except to those who value it higher than market rents.

 In the context of LVT as a single tax (replacing all other taxes), some have argued that LVT alone cannot raise enough tax revenue.
 However, the presence of other taxes can reduce land values and hence the revenue that can be raised from them.
 The Physiocrats argued that all other taxes ultimately come at the expense of land rental values.
-Most modern LVT systems function alongside other taxes and thus only reduce their impact without removing them.
+Most modern LVT systems operate alongside other taxes, thereby reducing their impact without eliminating them.
 Land taxes that are higher than the rental surplus (the full land rent for that time period) would result in land abandonment.

-LVT impracticalities
+Ownership disputes

-In some countries, LVT is impractical because of uncertainty regarding land titles and tenure.
+In some countries, LVT is impractical due to uncertainty about land titles and tenure.
 For instance, a parcel of grazing land may be communally owned by village inhabitants and administered by village elders.
 The land in question would need to be held in a trust or similar body for taxation purposes.
 If the government cannot accurately define ownership boundaries and ascertain the proper owners, it cannot know from whom to collect the tax.
 Clear titles are absent in many developing countries.
 In African countries with imperfect land registration, boundaries may be poorly surveyed, and the owner can be unknown.